WATER Cofounder and Codirector

-Diann L. Neu, D.Min., LGSW, is co-founder and co-director of WATER, the Women’s Alliance for Theology, Ethics and Ritual, in Silver Spring, MD.
+Diann L. Neu, D.Min., LGSW, is cofounder and codirector of WATER, the Women’s Alliance for Theology, Ethics and Ritual, in Silver Spring, MD, USA.

 A feminist liturgist and psychotherapist licensed in both Washington, DC and Maryland, Diann specializes in liturgical and ritual planning, including weddings, holy unions, and funerals.
-She works with groups, does individual counseling and spiritual direction, as well as conference consultation, mediation, and coaching.
+She works with individuals for counseling and spiritual direction, as well as group counseling, conference consultation, mediation, and coaching.

 In recognition of her professional accomplishments, Diann received the 1998 and 1988 Isaac Hecker Award for Social Justice from the Paulist Center Community in Boston, the 1994 LEAP Award for Outstanding Service with persons with disabilities from the Life Experience Activities Program, the 1993 Mary Rhodes Award from the Sisters of Loretto, and the 1988 and 1986 Awards for Prophetic Figures from the Women’s Ordination Conference.

 Diann lectures, teaches, and conducts workshops throughout the United States, in Latin America and Europe, and has published numerous articles on feminist approaches to liturgy, spirituality, and therapy as well as books of rituals.